DarrenTheAnalyst/sTunes-Custom-SQL-Querying/README.md

 # sTunes_Custom_SQL_Querying
-The following is a list of certain syntax used with SQLite.
+The following is a list of certain syntax used in the RDBMS SQLite.

 # Clauses
     GROUP BY (aggregate)